Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

 ---

+## Recommended Integration Strategy for Android

+To ensure the most robust and user-friendly integration with MitID on Android, the following strategy is recommended:

+### 1. Prefer Chrome for Custom Tabs
+Use a **Custom Tab** for launching the MitID Broker flow, and **"pin" the Custom Tab to Chrome** if it is installed and available on the user's device.
+Chrome offers the most consistent and reliable support for the required features, including the `postMessage` communication protocol.
+If Chrome is not available, gracefully **fall back to the system default browser** to maintain compatibility.

+### 2. Use `postMessage` Protocol When Available
+Leverage the `postMessage` protocol for communication between the browser and your app when it is supported by the environment.
+This enables a **seamless and secure** return flow from the browser back to your app without requiring explicit user interaction.

+- When supported, the `postMessage` mechanism should be the **default method** for handling the return to your app.
+- Ensure your app listens for the relevant messages securely and within the appropriate browser context.

+### 3. Fallback to App Switch Redirect with optional push
+If the `postMessage` flow is not supported (e.g., due to browser limitations or device settings), implement a fallback using an **HTML "app switch redirect button"** presented to the user.
+This button should clearly instruct the user to return to your app by triggering the app switch manually.

+- Optionally, if your system supports it and the user has enabled the feature, you may also use a **backend-initiated push message** to the app.
+This push can trigger the switch from the browser back to the app, offering a smoother fallback experience.

+This dual fallback mechanism ensures that users can complete the MitID authentication reliably, even when automatic redirection is not possible.

 ## Bringing the Custom Tab to the Foreground

 A direct app switch back to your app does not automatically foreground the Custom Tab.
 Instead, the activity handling the app switch is displayed.
 To bring the Custom Tab to the front after the app switch, you can: